alto-wg/draft-alto-bgp-ls/requirement.md

 Req 3: Collect performance metrics across routes.

+Req 4: Minimize the number of BGP sessions.

-Req 4: Minimize the number of sessions
+Req 5: Minimize the number of BGP sessions with BGP-LS.